Skip to content

 Canva Pro

-Best for: Solopreneurs, small marketing teams, freelancers who need support with design.
+Best for: Solopreneurs, small marketing teams, and freelancers who create a lot of visual content.

 Top features: